 Once full of boreholes the driftwood sank to the ocean floor and the process of petrifaction began.

 Peanut wood gets its name from the distinctive round to oval shaped markings which can resemble peanuts.

 The petrified wood in the picture at the top of our article and the petrified ammonite are on display in London's Natural History Museum.
 Photos by Stone Mania.

 The second picture is courtesy of Stan Celestian.
 Clicking this image redirects to more impressive photos of petrified wood.

 The petrified wood slices in the third picture are from our collection.
-With the exception of the peanut wood, all photos are clickable and redirect to the original non-compressed image.
+With the exception of the peanut wood, all photos are clickable and redirect to the original images.